agladky/todoist-overdue-alfred/README.md

 Also, you can download it [from Packal](http://www.packal.org/workflow/todoist-overdue-today).

-For using, insert you token as variable in "Value" field.
+For using, insert you token as variable in “Value” field.
-Get it from "Todoist settings" -> "Account" -> "API token".
+Get it from “Todoist settings” -> “Account” -> “API token”.